kanboard/kanboard/doc/plugin-registration.markdown

 $this->container['hourlyRate']->getAll();
 ```

 Keys of the containers are unique across the application.
-If you override an existing class you will change the default behavior.
+If you override an existing class, you will change the default behavior.

 Event Listening
 ---------------